Kovah/LinkAce-Website/content/docs/v1/upgrade/_index.md

 1. Get the latest version of LinkAce by downloading the package from the [releases page](https://github.com/Kovah/LinkAce/releases).
    Overwrite all existing files with the new ones.
 If you want to keep your log files, skip the `storage/logs` folder.
-4. Run the database migrations which are needed after all updates:
+4. Run the database migrations which are needed after all updates and delete the current cache:
     ```
     php artisan migrate
+    php artisan cache:clear
     ```
    You may get a warning about running the migration in production mode.
 You should confirm the migration by answering with `yes`.
 Make sure to check the version-specific upgrade guides to make sure you don't miss additional important steps.